pipiwang/Ultrasound-skill-assessment/README.md

 # Ultrasound-skill-assessment
-Code to Paper "Learning to learn skill assessment for fetal ultrasound scans".
+Welcome to this repository for the implementation of the Paper "Learning to learn skill assessment for fetal ultrasound scans".